shaikzhafir/toilet-app-backend/README.md

 # toilet-app-backend

-# side project, written in expressjs and mongodb
+# side project, written in expressjs, using mongodb as db
 # striving to provide knowledge of comfortable and user friendly toilets in NTU